Allar/ue5-style-guide/README.md

 <a name="bp-vars-transient"></a>
 #### 3.2.6 Transient Variables ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

-All variables that are not editable and have a initial value of zero or null should be marked as `Transient`.

 Transient variables are variables that do not need to have their value saved and loaded and have an initial value of zero or null.
 This is useful for references to other objects and actors who's value isn't known until run-time.

-This forces the variable to always initialize as zero or null, prevents the editor from ever saving a reference to it, and speeds up saving and loading of the blueprint class.
+This prevents the editor from ever saving a reference to it, and speeds up saving and loading of the blueprint class.

+Because of this, all transient variables should always be initialized as zero or null.
+To do otherwise would result in hard to debug errors.

 <a name="3.2.7"></a>
 <a name="bp-vars-savegame"></a>